ghc-proposals/ghc-proposals/proposals/0541-warning-pragmas-with-categories.rst

 Suppose the definitions of ``head`` and ``nub`` are annotated with::

     {-# WARNING [x-partial] head "This is a partial function, it throws an error on empty lists." #-}
-    {-# WARNING [x-quadratic] tail "The nub function has quadratic run-time complexity.
+    {-# WARNING [x-quadratic] nub "The nub function has quadratic run-time complexity.
 If possible, use nubBy or nubOn." #-}

 and the user program contains occurrences of both ``head`` and ``nub``::